🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 2)- Anticipation

-The purpose of this principle is to capture the attention of the audience towards the coming action.
+The purpose of this principle is to capture the attention of the audience towards the coming action, especially in professional Animation training.

 Example: A jumping character has to bend his knees first and then stand straight on his toes to jump.